DaVikingMan/FalconXOS/README.md

 For example Command Prompt only uses 7mb of Ram and 0.1% cpu.
 <br>
 (This part has been removed and will be re-added when FalconXOS will be complety released)

-### News board

-Current news - version .19.4 released in the Falcon branch(master-Alpha), version codename : Gray-Iron, September 10
-FalconXOS-Linux version .19.4 released in the Linux and Linux-Alpha branch

 ### License